peterhinch/micropython-vs1053/SYNCHRONOUS.md

 The chip defines unity gain as a value of 1024.
 The gain range is linear, from 1 to 65535, with 0 having a special meaning.
-Hence a value of 1 corresponds to a gain of 1/1024 and a value of 65535 is a gain of 65.5.
+Hence a value of 1 corresponds to a gain of 1/1024 and a value of 65535 is a gain of 64.
 The driver uses values in dB which it converts to linear.
-The range is -58 to +36.5dB.
+The range is -60dB to +36dB; out of range values are constrained to in-range figures.
 A value of `None` produces the 0 value whose meaning is discussed below.

 Recording may be done at fixed gain or using AGC (automatic gain control).
 The latter is usually preferred for speech: it adjusts the gain to compensate for